Online college fair

-An online college fair, or virtual college fair, is a relatively recent phenomenon that consists of a collection of colleges and universities that communicate and provide information online during a specific timeframe.
-An online college fair operates according to several of the usual conventions of a “brick and mortar” college fair: there are event halls, schools have booths that prospective students and/or parents can visit to exchange information, and there are speaker sessions by various admissions and education experts.
-However, the entire fair is contained online, and therefore an online college fair can also have many of the characteristics of a virtual world.
+An online college fair, or virtual college fair, is an online event held by colleges in the US, where colleges jointly give information to potential students.
+An online college fair operates according to several of the usual conventions of a “brick and mortar” college recruitment fair: there are event halls, schools have booths that prospective students or parents can visit to exchange information, and there are speaker sessions by various admissions and education experts.
+The entire fair is contained online, and therefore an online college fair can also have many of the characteristics of a virtual world.

-One of the main benefits of an online college fair is that travel cost is eliminated for both school representatives and students.

 History

 The first such online college fair was organized by the National Association for College Admission Counseling (NACAC) and held on October 9, 2001.
 Approximately 200 institutions participated; the number of participating students is unknown.
 This first online college fair was widely considered a failure as the number of students trying to log on overloaded the system.
 NACAC, which planned on conducting online college fairs on a regular basis, discontinued the program after the initial event.

-Additional online college fair providers have come and gone.
 Gradschools.com hosted an online college fair in conjunction with a live fair.
 This event also ran into technical difficulties; namely firewall problems and recruiters that were not prepared to use the online chat features.
 In November 2002, the Big Apple College Fair also had an online college fair in conjunction with a live fair.

-In October 2007, BusinessWeek, which produces annual rankings of United States business school MBA programs, held an MBA Expo 2007 with the tagline “Find the B-School that fits you best.”
-A total of 8 US and international business schools attended.
+In October 2007 BusinessWeek, which produces annual rankings of United States business school Master of Business Administration (MBA) programs, held MBA Expo 2007 for prospective students with the tagline “Find the B-School that fits you best.”
+A total of eight US and international business schools attended.

-CollegeWeekLive entered the market on November 13, 2007 and continues as the leading provider of online college fairs today.
+CollegeWeekLive entered the market on November 13, 2007.
 CollegeWeekLive grew 67% in 2012.

-CappexConnect launched in 2013.
-Part of the Cappex family of websites, CappexConnect is a website dedicated to hosting online college fairs and online open houses.